-- For Stratum A, patients must have histologically confirmed World Health Organization (WHO) grade II or III meningioma that is progressive or with one or more recurrences following surgical resection and radiotherapy
+- Patients must have histologically confirmed World Health Organization (WHO) grade II or III meningioma that is progressive or with one or more recurrences following surgical resection and radiotherapy

 - Patients must be eligible/appropriate for treatment with radiation therapy, specifically, if radiation is given in a single session, the target volume cannot exceed 8 ccs or if given in five (consecutive business days) sessions, the target volume cannot exceed 20 ccs

 - There is no limit on the number of prior surgeries or systemically administered therapeutic agents

 - An interval of >= 28 days and full recovery (no ongoing safety issues) from surgical resection

 - An interval of > 7 days from stereotactic biopsy

 - For prior systemic agents, participants must be at least 4 weeks (or 5 half-lives, whichever is shorter) from other prior cytotoxic chemotherapy (6 weeks from nitrosoureas) or biologic therapies

 - For prior radiotherapy, there are no exclusions on number of courses or prior type of radiotherapy.
 All modalities including prior fractionated external beam photon/proton radiotherapy, stereotactic radiosurgery, and/or or brachytherapy are permissible with a required interval of 6 months from last prior radiotherapy treatment, unless radiation given outside of the planned field, then within 2 weeks from prior radiotherapy treatment.
 Patients must have had one prior course of radiation therapy